 Self-care can be as small as throwing a toy around to taking a walk with your dog.
 Pets need self-care too!
 Playing with your pet can be a great way for your animal to get some energy after a long day of rest, and it can be a wonderful break for you to decompress and treat yourself to some much-needed time with your fellow recovery companion!

-Recovery is not easy, and it is a road paved with peaks, pits, smooth, and rocky terrain, and it helps to know that you can have something by your side to love and take care of and to love and take care of you too through your journey.
+Recovery is not easy.
+It is a road paved with peaks, pits, smooth, and rocky terrain.
+It helps to know that you can have something by your side to love and take care of and to love and take care of you too through your journey.
 Your pet can be just the companion you need in recovery.

 Photo Credit: © 2016 Rachel Onefater